Ceramic surface replacement – but is it possible minimally-invasively?

 Brief comparison:

-• Short stem prosthesis: Bone preservation good, minimally invasive implantation possible, proven technique, revision easier
+- Short stem prosthesis: good bone preservation, minimally invasive implantation possible, proven technique, easier revision

-Conclusion: The short-stem prosthesis is today for most patients the practical, safe, and evidence-based alternative to surface replacement.
+Conclusion: for most patients practical, safe and evidence-based alternative to surface replacement

-For patients in the Mainz and Rhine-Main area, ENDOPROTHETICUM under Prof. Dr. Karl Philipp Kutzner offers modern hip surgery with short-stem prostheses:
+For patients in the Mainz and Rhine-Main area, the ENDOPROTHETICUM under Prof. Dr. Karl Philipp Kutzner modern hip surgery with short-stem prostheses:

 7.8 Conclusion Chapter 7

-• For many young and active patients, it is the best choice when a hip prosthesis is necessary.
+- For many young and active patients, it is the best choicewhen a hip replacement becomes necessary.

 8. Surface replacement vs. short stem prosthesis – a direct comparison

-The decision between surface replacement (especially ceramic capping prosthesis) and short stem prosthesis is often not easy for patients.
-Both procedures aim at bone preservation and functional hip movement , but differ significantly in safety, surgical access and long-term results.
+The decision between surface replacement (especially ceramic resurfacing) and short-stem prosthesis is often not easy for patients.
+Both procedures aim to preserve bone and maintain functional hip movement , but differ considerably in safety, surgical approach, and long-term outcomes.

 8.1 Bone preservation